-- In some states, corporations are prohibited from making political contributions. - The Senior Vice President of Government Affairs and Corporate Communications must approve all Company contributions in advance. - Generally, contributions by Waste Management are administered by the Company's Political Action Committee (PAC). - Waste Management will not directly or indirectly reimburse an employee or other person for political contributions. - Cash contributions by the Company are prohibited.
+- In some states, corporations are prohibited from making political contributions. - The Senior Vice President of the Government Affairs Department must approve all Company contributions in advance. - Generally, contributions by Waste Management are administered by the Company's Political Action Committee (PAC). - Waste Management will not directly or indirectly reimburse an employee or other person for political contributions. - Cash contributions by the Company are prohibited.

-Management encourages employees to participate in political activities on their own time and at their own expense.
+Wast Management encourages employees to participate in political activities on their own time and at their own expense.